OTTAWA NEPEAN CANADIANS BASEBALL CLUB - CODE OF CONDUCT - Amended and Adopted on October 26, 2020

 Members may be subject to sanctions according to our discipline policy for engaging in the following behaviour:

-a. verbally or physically abusing an opposing player or coach, team official, volunteers, spectators or sponsors;
+a. verbally or physically abusing a teammate, an opposing player or coach, team official(s), volunteers, spectators or sponsors;

 b. showing disrespect to officials, including the use of foul language and obscene or offensive gestures, or physical abuse of any kind;